madhus03/DevSecOps-Project/README.md

 ## Project Architecture ##

+Docker file:
+FROM node:16.17.0-alpine as builder #  Uses a lightweight Alpine-based Node.js image to build the frontend.
+WORKDIR /app # set the working directory inside the container COPY ./package.json . # Copy the package.json from the local machine to container needed for dependency installation COPY ./yarn.lock .    # copy the yarn.lock from local machine to container needed for dependency installation.
+RUN yarn install      # Installs project dependencies using yarn COPY . .              # Copies the rest of your app code (source files, components, etc.) into the container's /app directory.
+ARG TMDB_V3_API_KEY   # declaring a build time variable.
+Pass the TMDB API KEY during Docker build ENV VITE_APP_TMDB_V3_API_KEY=${TMDB_V3_API_KEY} # Converts the build-time ARG into a runtime environment variable that Vite can use when building the frontend.
+ENV VITE_APP_API_ENDPOINT_URL="https://api.themoviedb.org/3" # Sets a public environment variable your app can read — likely used by the frontend to make API calls to TMDB.
+RUN yarn build  # Builds the optimized static files (like index.html, JS, CSS) for production.

+FROM nginx:stable-alpine # Uses a lightweight Alpine-based nginx image to build the frontend.
+WORKDIR /usr/share/nginx/html # Changes working directory to where Nginx serves static files by default.
+RUN rm -rf ./* #  Clears any default files (like the default Nginx welcome page).
+COPY --from=builder /app/dist . # Copies the built app (from the dist folder in the first stage) into Nginx's serving directory.
+EXPOSE 80 # tells Docker that this container will serve traffic on port 80 (default HTTP port).
+ENTRYPOINT ["nginx", "-g", "daemon off;"] # start Nginx in the foreground to serve the app

 Outline:

 We start with creating an EC2 instance and deploying the app locally using docker container.
 Once the application is up and running locally, we will integrate security using sonarqube and trivy.
 Then we will automate this entire process manually using a CI/CD tool Jenkins, which will automate the creation of secured Docker Image and will be uploaded on the Docker hub.
 Now, Prometheus and Grafana will be added for monitoring, which will monitor the ec2 instance as well as in Jenkins to check the successfull jobs, failed jobs, etc and along with this we have email notification to get the up to date successful and failed jobs in Jenkins using SMTP.
 Finally we will deploy this app on Kubernetes using Argo CD (the GitOps tool) & we will have monitoring on our Kubernetes cluster which is going to be installed through helm charts.